paweljarosz/defarc/README.md

 	local component_table = defarc.get_component() -- will return a saved component, if there is any saved (selected by below functions)
 ```

-### .select_component_by_id(component_id)
+### select_component_by_id(component_id)
 Selects and saves a table with component data inside DefArc module.
 One need to provide a proper component id, otherwise it will save nil.

 * **PARAMETER:** `component_id` (string) - an id of a component from Arcweave JSON